Raphael-Blaize/python-project-for-MTN-Cote-d-Ivoire--to-help-in-upgrade-of-its-infrastructure-strategy/README.md

     * Mean of the Values column and how it is spread
     * Descriptive statistics of the Product value measured against the Cities
   * Questions to be able to solve the challenge
-     * 1. Which Citites had the highest billin
+     * 1. Which Citites had the highest billing
      * 2. The city with the most cells
      * 3. Which cities were the most used during business and home hours
      * 4. Most used city for the three days